Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 ## Create the Azure Service Principal

-Create an [Azure Service Principal](https://docs.microsoft.com/cli/azure/create-an-azure-service-principal-azure-cli) to allow the pipeline to login using that identity and work with Azure resources using role-restricted access.
+Create an [Azure Service Principal](https://docs.microsoft.com/cli/azure/create-an-azure-service-principal-azure-cli) to allow the GitHub Actions workflows to login using that identity and work with Azure resources using role-restricted access.

 A Powershell script [./setup/create_sp.ps1](./setup/create_sp.ps1) is provided to create the Azure Service Principal.